-The Indigo Project is a domestic abuse programme delivered by Salford Foundation and funded by the National Lottery Community Fund, Reaching Communities.
+Indigo is a community-based domestic abuse programme delivered by Salford Foundation and funded by the National Lottery Community Fund, Reaching Communities.

-The project provides support for women and those who identify as women, aged 18+ living in Salford who have experienced domestic abuse including victims and survivors, who are no longer in the relationship, and consider themselves safe.
+The project provides support for women aged 18+ living in Salford who have experienced domestic abuse including victims and survivors, who are no longer in the relationship, and consider themselves safe.

-The service is inclusive and open to diverse communities and members of the LBTQ+ community.
+The service is inclusive and open to all women, diverse communities and members of the LBTQ+ community.

-Service users are supported throughout an 8 week awareness raising training programme delivered in a group.
+Female survivors are supported throughout an 8 week awareness raising training programme delivered in a group.
 The Indigo team uses a trauma-informed approach to ensure a safe and nurturing environment.
-Additional 1-2-1 support is available, with referrals into other specialist services where required.
+Additional 1-2-1 key working support is available, with referrals into other specialist services where required.

 Women accessing the programme are supported to develop insight and understanding into their own experiences of domestic abuse, with emphasis on the complex mechanics involved in emotional and psychological abuse, manipulation, coercion and controlling behaviour.